 On 17 February the US carriers launched further attacks, this time concentrated on shipping off Yokohama: the 10,602-ton transport Yamashio Maru was sunk, and the frigate Amakusa and corvette Kaibokan 47 were damaged.
 Including fighter protection flights, the carriers flew 2,761 sorties, losing 60 aircraft in combat and 28 in accidents.

 On 18 February the destroyers were refuelled, and TG58.4 made raids to neutralise Japanese air power on Haha-jima and Chichi-jima.
 TG58.1 and TG58.5 were detached for replenishment, and TF58 then returned to refuel near Chichi-jima.
-The battleships North Carolina and Washington, heavy cruiser Indianapolis and two light cruisers were detached to strengthen the fire support operations against Iwo Jima from the east.
+The battleships North Carolina and Washington, the heavy cruiser Indianapolis and two light cruisers were detached to strengthen the fire support operations against Iwo Jima from the east.

 'Jamboree' thus began on 16 February with attacks on the Tokyo area, followed on 17 February with further attacks on Tokyo as well as Yokohama (the Tachikawa motor factory) and Kasumigaura, on 24 February with attacks on Tokyo, and on 26 February with attacks on Tokyo, the Hashino islands and Nagoya.